neuvector/docs/docs/15.ui_extension/02.runtime _security/runtime_security.md

 #### Workloads

-Temporarily, vulnerabilities column will not be injected in workloads table in v5.4 release due to potential performance concern.
-NeuVector team will work with Rancher team to deal with it and integrate it soon.
+Temporarily, the vulnerabilities column will not be injected in the workloads table in the v5.4 release due to potential performance concern.
+The NeuVector team will work with the Rancher team to integrate it soon.

 ![Workload](pods.png)

-Click on a pod name on the workloads table, it redirects to pod detail page.
-NeuVector inject a tab to show vulnerability list.
+Click on a pod name in the workloads table, it redirects to the pod detail page.
+NeuVector injects a tab to show the vulnerability list.

 ![Workload](pod_detail_vul.png)